In Your State

 Women Employed leads the Illinois Paid Leave Coalition.
 The Coalition includes dozens of advocacy groups from across the state working to raise public awareness about the need for paid sick days and communicating with legislators about the need for the proposed Healthy Workplace Act; a bill to establish paid sick days as a new workplace standard in Illinois.

-The Maine Working Families Coalition gives voice to the needs and concerns of Maine’s working families.
-The Coalition is comprised of economic, social, and community justice organizations from across the state, and fights to ensure that the interests of Maine’s working families are considered and valued when policymakers are making decisions that will impact their lives.
+The Maine Working Families Coalition is comprised of economic, social, and community justice organizations from across the State.
+We work to ensure that policymakers represent the interests of Maine’s working families.

 In Maryland, more than 700,000 of our neighbors are forced to make impossible choices: go to work sick, send an ill child to school or daycare, or stay home and sacrifice much-needed income or, worse, risk job loss.
 Working Matters, Maryland’s Campaign for Paid Sick Days, was founded in 2012 by the Job Opportunities Task Force, Public Justice Center, and United Workers.
 Working Matters is a coalition of more than 60 organizations from throughout the state, including partners from the labor, faith, and business communities, as well as advocates for children, seniors and women, and anti-poverty advocates.